The Church of the East: Christianity’s Forgotten Fourth Branch

 At the heart of the Church of the East’s theological witness lies the mystery that occupied the ancient councils: How can Christ truly be God and truly be human?
 How can the infinite Word become flesh without ceasing to be infinite?
 How can the eternal God experience time, suffer, and die without compromising His divinity?

-The Church of the East, using Syriac philosophical categories rather than Greek ones, confesses the same mystery.
-Its vocabulary is different; the faith is identical.
-This realization—that the ancient quarrels were partly a matter of linguistic and cultural misunderstanding—ought to humble Western Christian theology.
+This realization—that the ancient quarrels were due in large part to linguistic and cultural misunderstanding—ought to humble Western Christian theology.
 It suggests that doctrinal diversity, grounded in genuine apostolic faith, is not always scandalous division but sometimes the natural flowering of Christianity’s catholicity.

-Conclusion: The Forgotten Third
+Conclusion: The Forgotten Fourth

-That this great church has become nearly invisible to Western consciousness is a tragedy of historical amnesia.
 The Church of the East is not a footnote to Christian history; it is a major chapter that has been lost or misplaced.

 Yet the church persists.
 In Iraq, Syria, and diaspora communities worldwide, Assyrian Christians and Chaldean Catholics continue to pray the Liturgy of Addai and Mari, to ordain bishops, to confess the faith of Nicea and Chalcedon (in their own vocabulary), and to bear witness that Christianity is far larger, older, and more diverse than a Western narrative can capture.